kbromer/GovWatcher/README.md

 Credits
 -------
-Code contributed by Iraq and Afghanistan Veterans of America.
-Originally written by Exponent Partners.
-Modified by Salesforce.com Foundation.
+Inspired by Iraq and Afghanistan Veterans of America and Exponent Partners.